 Isaiah 66:7-8: Before going into labor, she gave birth; before her pains came, she delivered a male child.
 Who ever heard of such at thing?
 Who has ever seen such things?
 Is a country born in one day?
 Is a nation brought forth all at once?
 For as soon as Tziyon went into labor, she brought forth her children.- Stern's Complete Jewish Bible

 Isaiah prophecied that Israel would become a nation again and that it would happen in one day!

 Written: perhaps between 701-681 BC

-In Isaiah 66:7-8, the prophet foreshadowed the re-birth of Israel, which happened "in one day."
-The woman giving birth before going into labor represent Israel.
-This accurately describes what happened on May 14, 1948 - when the Jews declared independence for Israel as a united and sovereign nation for the first time in 2,900 years.
+In Isaiah 66:7-8, the prophet (1) foreshadowed the re-birth of Israel, and, just like the Bible says - (2) it happened "in one day."
+The woman giving birth before going into labor represents Israel.
+This accurately describes what happened on May 14, 1948 - when "the world" briefly felt sorry for the Jews and returned Israel to them and they were able to declare independence for Israel as a united and sovereign nation for the first time in 2,900 years.

 During that same day, the United States issued a statement recognizing Israel's sovereignty.
 And, only hours beforehand, a United Nations mandate expired, ending British control of the land.
 During a 24-hour span of time, foreign control of the land of Israel had formally ceased, and Israel had declared its independence, and its independence was acknowledged by other nations.
 Modern Israel was literally was born in a single day.